Laws of rugby union: General play

 After a successful kickoff the ball is in general play and can be passed, kicked, caught, picked up or grounded by any player.
-The player holding the ball can travel in any direction, providing he does not use teammates to obstruct defenders from making a tackle.
-He can pass the ball to another player as long as it does not leave his hands forward (momentum can carry the ball forward though).
+The player holding the ball can travel in any direction, providing they do not use teammates to obstruct defenders from making a tackle.
+They can pass the ball to another player as long as it does not leave their hands forward (momentum can carry the ball forward though).
 The ball cannot be dropped forward or travel forward after touching a player's hand or arm.
 If the ball is kicked, teammates are offside if they are in front of the kicker and can only begin moving forward when they are passed by the kicker or a player that began chasing from behind the kicker.
 If the ball lands within 10 m of players from the kicker's team, they must actively move backwards until they are 10 m from where the ball lands or put onside by a teammate.
 When the opposition carries the ball forward five metres, intentionally touches the ball, or passes or kicks the ball, all the chasing players are put onside.